Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Secure-Data-Capture/iFrame-JS/iFrame-Request.md

 </html>
 ```
+---

 ## Step 4: Submit Payment Request

-Description
-Submitting the Charges request with payment spourcetype: PaymentSession
+Submit a charge or tokenization request with the payment `sourceType` of `PaymentSession` and the sessionID from the [authorization](#step-1-authentication) request.

 ### Endpoint
 <!-- theme: success -->